huijieliu2023/LGCL/README.md

-## Codes for "Technological Knowledge Flow Forecasting with LLM-enhanced Graph Contrastive Learning"
+## Codes for "Technology Flow Forecasting with LLM-enhanced Graph Contrastive Learning"

 ## The architecture of LGCL framework
 <img src='frame.png'/>